Covenant Presbyterian Church - Charlotte, NC

 • Communicate our Response to our membership on a regular basis.

 Part of the Response entails examination of Covenant’s physical buildings and the art contained in them including, but not limited to, the History and Mission Windows, and the pulpit and chancel carvings.
-A task force of P&E should be appointed for this purpose.
-In looking at representations that involve individuals or acts supportive of racism, we should understand the purpose of their inclusion; determine if their continued presence supports racial injustice or celebrates racism or racist history; and if it is determined that they do, make a recommendation regarding their presence.
-In making this study, the task force should obtain outside views regarding the same from respected sources.
+A task force of P&E was appointed for this purpose.
+You can read about the Arts Task Force and current status of this project here.

 P&E is a logical committee to coordinate the Response for Covenant since all six ministries are represented on the Board and because it is charged to determine how Covenant is fulfilling its stated mission.
 Such coordination is, of course, done for and subject to Session’s approval.